-Bayer has used its own internal adverse incident reporting system, CAIRnew, for many years.
-The information entered in the system is used to qualitatively calibrate Bayer's risk management based on early awareness of cases and hotspots and to prompt follow-up actions.
+Bayer has binding internal regulations in place that provide clear guidance on handling incidents and has used its own internal adverse incident reporting system, CAIRnew, for many years.
+The information entered into the system is used to qualitatively calibrate Bayer's risk management based on early awareness of cases and hotspots and to prompt follow-up actions.